 - Have recently had lower abdominal or pelvic surgery

-- Have nerve or bladder muscle damage caused by disease or injury
+- Have bladder muscle damage caused by disease or injury

 What Causes Bladder Spasms?

 There are a number of different causes of bladder spasms.
 The cramping pain could be due to something as simple as your diet or a medication that you are taking, or it could be associated with changes in blood supply and function of the nerves controlling the bladder.